openstax/napkin-notes/phil/concurrency.md

 Only executing two different tasks simultaneously yields true parallelism.

-## Locks vs Channels
+## Locks vs Channels vs Callbacks

 Most of the gotcha's in concurrency arise from side-effects when changing data.
 After all, if computation happens but no one sees the results then it's like it didn't happen.
+There are several concepts (found in all languages) that help people reason about these gotchas:

 ### Locks